SPECIAL NOTICE: Coronavirus – temporal closure

-… My work gives me great excuse to get out and explore some of the most beautiful and dramatic places in the world.
-I love the challenge of dealing with all the natural elements and the chance moments that arises that allows me to capture what nature has presented.
-What is truly rewarding to me is not only discovering the scene in the first place, it’s being there to capture it when it all comes together.
+My work truly gives me great excuse to get out and explore some of the most beautiful and dramatic places in the world.
+And I love the challenge in dealing with the natural elements presented.
+And then the surprise chance moment that arise allowing me to capture what has so generously provided.
+And what truly is most rewarding is not only discovering the scene in the first place but the joy of being there when it all comes together.

-I felt earlier on with my work that I should study traditional arts … to learn to paint.
-In reality it is really difficult to find scenes and photograph them with the drama and the lighting that I envision.
-This is the one thing with my work – it demands that I be there – the location has to exist!
-And the conditions, the lighting, and the mood all have to be right.
+I had felt earlier on that I should study traditional arts … even to learn to paint.
+Cause in reality it is really difficult to find scenes and photograph them with all the drama of lighting and composition.
+But this is the reality of my work it demands that I be there; the location has to exist in the first place.
+And then all the conditions, and all the lighting and the mood, have to be just right for me to capture.
 But to me, in the end, that is half the fun.
-I love this art form, this medium, and the challenge of deeply involving myself with natural world in order to capture it on film.
-That chance moment of drama, of life and inspiration.
+I love this art form, this medium, and the challenge of deeply involving myself with the natural world in the ‘hunt’ to capture something special.
+The chance moment of drama, of life, of colour … and of inspiration.

 Contact Ric J Steininger Gallery:

 Cairns City, Queensland Australia

 tel: +61 (0)7 4052-1533